-ESUN values have been calculated by GIS Ag Maps and are listed below but are not necessary to convert Landsat 8 to DOS surface reflectance (the correct image-based model for Landsat 8) as they were for previous Landsat satellites.
-See the Landsat 8 DOS Method for a description of the correct image-based atmospheric correction method to retrieve surface reflectance for Landsat 8.
+ESUN values have been calculated by GIS Ag Maps and are listed below but are not necessary to convert Landsat 8 to DOS surface reflectance (the correct image-based atmospheric correction model for Landsat 8) as they were for previous Landsat satellites.
+The Landsat 8 DOS Method can be applied, which avoids many steps previously necessary to retrieve surface reflectance.

 Important: Read the following two paragraphs about the easier DOS atmospheric correction surface reflectance method that should be used for Landsat 8.

 ESUN values needed to be established for Landsat 8 in order to determine if the COST or DOS method should be used to calculate surface reflectance (TOA is not surface reflectance).
 Correct ESUN values were calculated by GIS Ag Maps and are listed and described in the Landsat 8 ESUN Values section.
 It has been determined by GIS Ag Maps, based on information shown in this website, that the DOS method is best for Landsat 8 surface reflectance; this makes atmospheric correction for Landsat 8 easier as is explained in the next paragraph.
 Data that show DOS should be used can be viewed on the following pages of this website: Landsat 8 DOS vs. COST NIR Reflectance Landsat 8 vs. Landsat 7 LEDAPS Soybean Reflectance Landsat 8 vs. Landsat 7 LEDAPS Reflectance.